KingJessie/README_Generator/CreateREADME.md

   > Contributions are what make the open source community such an extraordinary environment for learning, inspiration, and creation.

   Your contributions are very much appreciated.
 If you have a proposal to improve this, please share it via:
-  Email
+  Email which can be located in the 'Questions' section.

   ## Test
-  Is there any test: yes
+  - Is there any test: yes
-  If so, provide test information: Unit Test
+  - If so, provide test information: Unit Test

   ## Questions
   Feel free to contact me with any questions about the application, the contribution, the test, or anything else.